textualfactor/Text_Analysis/README.md

 #### Update from previous version

-* This code is abstracted version of the old code.
+* This code is an abstracted version of the old code.

-* The tokenization and clustering is multithreaded.
+* The tokenization and clustering are multithreaded.